SAP/spartacus-docs/_pages/telco/journey-management-msisdn.md

 ## Overview

-Some product offerings require specific MSISDNs or the phone numbers to be reserved by the customers before placing an order for the product or the service offering.
-An `MSISDN (Mobile Station International Subscriber Directory Number)` is a phone number used to identify a mobile phone number internationally from the available phone numbers.
-This number includes a country code and a National Destination Code, which identifies the subscriber's operator.
+As a result of Journey Management configuration, some product offerings may be defined with the requirement of an MSISDN selection.
+This means that the MSISDN or Mobile Number must be selected (reserved) by the customer before the order can be successfully placed.
+The Journey Management MSISDN feature enables customers to make this selection during the add to cart process.

-The `Journey Management - MSISDN` feature enables the customers who are browsing the TUA for SPA Storefront, to select a desired phone number (MSISDN) before adding the selected product or the service to the cart.
+The retrieval of MSISDN numbers for selection and reservation requires a 3rd party integration.

-**Note:** The `Journey Management - MSISDN` feature applies to the product offerings or service plans for which a checklist policy for `MSISDN Reference` is configured at the backend by the Product Manager.
+This feature applies to product offerings that have a checklist policy for `MSISDN Reference` configured.
 For more information, see [Configuring and Enabling MSISDN](#configuring-and-enabling-msisdn).

 ## Prerequisite

-To setup soapUI to test the MSISDN feature, follow the steps:
+To test this feature using a mock service, please follow the set-up instructions below for soapUI:

 1. Download [soapUI, version 5.6.0](https://www.soapui.org/downloads/latest-release/) as per your installed Operating System.
 2. Navigate to the [TUA Spartacus git repository](https://github.com/SAP/spartacus-tua/releases/tag/1.1.0) and download the `mock_services` ZIP.